 2013s follow-up, “The Reconciliation,” produced by Colin Eliot (Richard Hawley, Duane Eddy) and featuring guest appearances from Kinky Freidman and The Brodsky Quartet only enhanced the bands growing reputation and received a similar critical response.
 Uncut exclaimed; “The husband-and-wife duo serve up more countrified duet thrills…on this form, it’s a winning formula that looks set to run and run,” while in the States the New York Daily News choose it as album of the week while Popmatters put it in their Top 10 Country Albums of 2013.

 After 18 months of touring The Other Half , Michael and Lou returned to the studio for album no. 4.
-Re-uniting with Neil Brockbank, the new album, Still Testifying, was recorded over the summer of 2016 and will be released in May 2017 Stylistically, it is a further shifting away from classic country to embrace gospel and country soul and was widely acclaimed with their new direction being praised by fans and critics alike;
+Re-uniting with producer Neil Brockbank, Still Testifying was released in the summer 2017.
+Stylistically, it was further shifting away from classic country to embrace gospel and country soul and was widely acclaimed with their new direction being praised by fans and critics alike;

 …‘more Delaney & Bonnie than George & Tammy.
 It’s a triumph’ Mojo

 ‘where gospel, country and southern soul happily collide… it is terrific.’
 UnCut